kyechou/leagueoflegends/README.md

 ## Configuration

 The configuration file is removed for simplicity.
-If you would like to change the default location of wine prefix or other parameters, please feel free to modify the script.
+The game is installed at `~/.local/share/leagueoflegends/` by default.
+If you want to change the default location of the wine prefix or other parameters, please feel free to modify the script.

 ## Usage